dora-team/fourkeys/setup/INSTALL.md

 ### New Google Cloud projects

-If you've chosen to create new Google Cloud projects, after the script finishes you will have two new projects named in the `env.sh` file of the form `fourkeys-XXXX` and `helloworld-XXXXX`.
-The `fourkeys-XXXX` project is home to all the services that collect data from your deployments, while `helloworld-XXXX` is the staging and prod deployments for your application.
+If you've chosen to create new Google Cloud projects, after the script finishes you will have an `env.sh` file specifying two new project-id's in the form of `fourkeys-XXXX` and `helloworld-XXXXX`.
+The `fourkeys-XXXX` project is home to all the services that collect data from your deployments, while `helloworld-XXXX` is the staging and prod deployments for your example application.

 If you ever want to remove the newly created projects and all associated data, you can run `cleanup.sh`.  **Only do this when you are done experimenting with Four Keys entirely, or want to start over.
 Running `cleanup.sh` will remove the projects and all the collected data.**